 The main focus of the joint project "QUEST: Quality - Established: Erprobung und Anwendung von Kurationskriterien und Qualitätsstandards für audiovisuelle, annotierte Sprachdaten" is on the potential for subsequent use or secondary use of audiovisual, annotated language data in the humanities.
 Based on the development of quality standards and curation criteria for digital language data, quality assurance procedures for the creation and curation of such resources will be developed and tested.
 The QUEST project as a whole is divided into three priorities: "Quality Standards", "Curation Criteria" and "Quality Assurance Measures", which in turn are subdivided into individual work packages at four participating institutions.

-The following work packages are responsible for the development of the goals of the focus Kuration Criteria:
+The following work packages are responsible for the development of the goals of the focus curation criteria: